Fecal occult blood test

 This simple fecal occult blood test kit may be used at home.
 First, you place the sheet of special paper on top of the water in the toilet bowl.
 After you have a bowel movement, you use the sampling stick to collect a small amount of stool that has been deposited on the floating paper.
 You then place the sampling stick with the stool sample in the collection container and snap the cap in place.
 You may either return the sample to your doctor or send it directly to the lab for analysis.

 Your doctor will review the results of the fecal occult blood test and then share the results with you.

 - Negative result.
 A fecal occult blood test is considered negative if no blood is detected in your stool samples.
-If you had the test to screen for colon cancer and you're at average risk — you have no colon cancer risk factors other than age — your doctor may recommend waiting one year and then repeating the test.
+If you have an average risk of colon cancer, your doctor may recommend repeating the test yearly.